 If you prefer to relax outdoors and sip wine on a terrace, the Round Pond Estate has the perfect place for you.
 Their large terrace area has a mixture of covered and open-air spaces with plenty of space and seating.
 You can find a quiet corner and not have to worry too much about the terrace becoming crowded.
-This cozy space looks out over beautiful scenes of the valley.
+This cozy space looks out over beautiful scenes of Napa Valley.

-Another selling point for this pretty Napa winery is that they make so much great tasting food and other produce here.
+Another selling point for this pretty Napa Valley winery is that they make so much great tasting food and other produce here.
 The best way to experience this is with the Garden-to-Table Brunch package.
 Here you can enjoy a multi-course family brunch made from ingredients grown on the estate.
 You can also try their very own Round Pond olive oil.
 This Brunch experience costs $195 per person.

 Find Round Pond Estate at 875 Rutherford Road, Napa, CA 94558

 Guests that take the tour can also see more artwork around the property.
 This includes tapestries, LED installations and other contemporary art.
-The HALL signature tour lets guests enjoy the grounds and the art collection while tasting four award-winning wines.
+The HALL signature tour lets guests enjoy the grounds and the art collection while tasting four award-winning Californian wines.
 This package costs $50.

 Find HALL at 401 St. Helena Hwy.
 South St. Helena, CA 94574

 If the architecture of a property is important when choosing a site for its aesthetics, you can't go too wrong with a trip to Ashes and Diamonds.
 This modern site takes a very different approach with a mid-century design.
 The idea here is that this site is more sympathetic to the Napa Valley of previous generations.
 Yet, the angular shapes and blocks of color are modern and striking.
 Granted, this one isn't going to be to everyone's tastes because it lacks the traditional Napa Valley vibe.
 But, there is beauty here for those that want something a little different.